Georges034302/cloud-wil-demo/week3/lab_3_e_azure_policy.md

   --sku Standard_LRS
 ```

-❌ It should fail with a policy error.
+> ❌ This should fail with a `RequestDisallowedByPolicy` error, confirming enforcement.

 ---